 Literary and Film Arts

-Nada Djordjevich is also strongly committed to the arts.
+Nada Djordjevich is strongly committed to the arts.
+She has participated in several readings and will be performing during the Litquake Literary Festival in San Francisco in October 2017.
 She taught creative writing at City College of San Francisco, co-founded an online literary magazine called On the Page, and is currently a member of the group, Bay Area Women in Film and Media.
-Three of her scripts have placed in screenwriting competitions, and she was selected to attend several writing residencies and conferences including Squaw Valley Community of Writers, Southampton Writers Conference, Vermont Studio Center and the Colorado Writers Workshop.
-She has participated in several readings and will be performing during the Litquake Literary Festival in San Francisco in October 2017.
+Three of her screenplays have placed in competitions.
+She was selected to participate in several writing residencies and conferences including Squaw Valley Community of Writers, Southampton Writers Conference, Vermont Studio Center and the Colorado Writers Workshop.
+She volunteers regularly for 826 Valencia.

 Nada Djordjevich's Experience:

 Executive Director at Gibson and AssociatesNovember 2000 - Present